-Fall means cool weather, brown leaves and pumpkins galore, and we’re super excited for it all!
-I am so ready for the holiday season, lots of food, family and laughs to be had.
+Fall means cool weather, brown leaves, and pumpkins galore, and we’re super excited for it all!
+I am so ready for the holiday season, with lots of food, family, and laughs to be had.
 These are the moments I live for, there’s nothing better than spending time catching up with loved ones over a delicious pumpkin chiffon bars dessert.

-I always cook for Thanksgiving and Christmas, and I wanted to making something different this year.
+I always cook for Thanksgiving and Christmas, and I wanted to make something different this year.
 In college, I worked at a restaurant that made this pumpkin pie with a whipped pumpkin layer on top.
 It was my favorite seasonal pie, it wasn’t offered year-round so I couldn’t wait for them to start making it again.
 Well, I decided I would try to make something like it and came up with these amazing layered pumpkin chiffon pie bars.
-A layer of graham cracker pecan crust, then pumpkin pie, add a layer of chiffon and then the pecans.
-OH MAN.
+A layer of graham cracker pecan crust, then pumpkin pie, add a layer of chiffon, and then the pecans.
+OH, MAN.

 The verdict: YES.

 Pumpkin Chiffon Pie Bars with Pecans

 Here’s the recipe for our pumpkin pie bars.
 Make it.
 Eat it.
 LOVE IT.

 - 2 cups graham crackers, crushed

 - 1 – 29 oz. can 100% pumpkin puree (I used Libby’s)

 - 1 tsp. ginger

 - 1/2 tsp. nutmeg